AnkitaGarg17/pokemon_application/README.md

 2. Open a command prompt or terminal and navigate to the project directory.

-3.Build the application: dotnet build
+3. Build the application: dotnet build

-4. 4.
-Run the following command to restore the NuGet packages: dotnet restore
+4. Run the following command to restore the NuGet packages: dotnet restore

 ## Usage